This is article 31 of 35 of the Soul Mate Series, to start at the beginning, click > Table of Contents

 However, when I would talk to these men and get to know them, the few that were willing to come in by themselves, or with their partners–I found that they did want these things.
 They did want intimacy.
 They did want closeness.
 They did want a meaningful relationship.
 What do you say when people are stuck like this?

 Also, realize that the examples seen in so many marriages are not of a harmonious vibration.
-We have patterned our perceptions of what we think marriage is from what we have seen in the world, and that is why Alana is speaking on how to cultivate a true marriage vibration between two individuals.
-To be in a true marriage it requires a sense of awareness and conscious awareness of what you feel within.
+We have patterned our perceptions of what we think marriage is from what we have seen in our world, and that is why Alana is speaking on how to cultivate a true marriage vibration between two individuals from a spiritual (not religious) basis.
+To be in a true marriage it requires a sense of awareness or conscious awareness of what you feel within.

-In other words, it is about creating an observer of your actions.
-It is about learning how to step out of yourself and notice who you really are.
-While also developing the ability to perceive the greater and deeper intention of each other’s actions.
+In other words, creating a loving relationship stems from creating an observer of your actions.
+It is about learning how to step out of you and from a meta-position to notice who you really are, while you also develop the ability to perceive the greater and deeper intention of each other’s actions.